 Use the Pomodoro technique

-The Pomodoro (or tomato) technique is essentially a special scientifically-backed method that breaks your work down into unbroken intervals, with short breaks in between.
+The Pomodoro (or tomato) technique is a scientifically-backed time management strategy that breaks your work down into unbroken intervals, with short breaks in between.
 The goal is to boost focus and minimize distractions, helping you improve productivity and manage your time more effectively.

 First, either set an egg timer to 25 minutes (or open Tomato Timer because who takes an egg timer to work?!) then work on the task while it ticks away.
 When the timer goes off, take a five-minute break, then reset the timer and go back to work for another 25 minutes.
 Once you’ve completed four 25-minute intervals, take a longer break (15-30 minutes), reset your timer, and go back step one.